-1.1.3 If a Participant or Applicant opts out of receiving email communication from AISC or AISC Certification, important program information may be missed, such as bulletins, newsletters and other emailed mass communications.
-AISC Certification is not responsible for the consequences from missed emails.
+- 1.1.3 If a Participant or Applicant opts out of receiving email communication from AISC or AISC Certification, important program information may be missed, such as bulletins, newsletters and other emailed mass communications.
+AISC Certification is not responsible for the consequences from missed emails. - 1.1.4 The participant portal will be used by participants to view account information such as current contact information on record with AISC Certification, invoice details and audit details.
+For all audits taking place June 1, 2022, and after any Corrective Action Request (CAR) received during an audit must be responded to through the portal, Additionaly, all audit finidings and certificates for audits after June 1, 2022, will be issued through the portal.